-What Can a Handyman Do in Yavapai in Yavapai County, Arizona?
+What Can a Handyman Do Without a License in Yavapai in Yavapai County, Arizona?

 In Arizona, most construction/repair work performed for compensation requires an Arizona Registrar of Contractors (AZ ROC) license unless you qualify for the state’s “handyman” (minor work) exemption.
 The key rule is the $1,000 exemption limit per job (labor + materials) and the work must be truly minor/inconsequential and not require a building permit; anything above that (or where a permit is required) generally triggers AZ ROC licensing.